Last week Google made the huge announcement that it was entering the game streaming arena, with its new platform called Stadia.

 The global tech giant described Stadia as a video game platform that delivers instant access to games on any type of screen, whether that screen is a TV, desktop, laptop, mobile phone, or tablet.
 On a TV, Stadia will run off a Chromecast Ultra.

-Of course, this will require a huge amount of data, with Stadia set to rely on Google’s network of data centres and networking capabilities to help stream the games at such high quality – Google has revealed its own Stadia controller, which connects directly to its data centre via WiFi.
+Of course, this will require a huge amount of data, with Stadia set to rely on Google's network of data centers and networking capabilities to help stream the games at such high quality – Google has revealed its own Stadia controller, which connects directly to its data center via WiFi.

 To get a better idea of the sheer audacity behind Google's latest move, we spoke to Unitas Global chief technical officer Grant Kirkwood who asserts Google is betting on the future of connectivity.